 Most people who indulge in holiday eggnog expect to feel a bit of boozy warmth, but few realize that the nutmeg sprinkled on its creamy surface carries its own potent punch.
-The traditional holiday spice, which has long been known as a powerful psychedelic, hasn’t always had such a festive reputation.
+The traditional holiday spice has long been a powerful psychedelic; its festive reputation is more recent.

 These days, you’re only likely to have pleasant encounters with nutmeg, whether as a garnish on winter-weather treats, grated into a rich bechamel sauce, or powdered alongside canisters of cocoa and cinnamon at your local Starbucks.
 It is, indeed, a heady, woody-smelling spice that adds depth to both sweet and savory foods.
 But history hasn’t always seen it that way.